OrzGeeker/OrzMC/README.md

 # OrzMC

-A project for deploy minecraft client
+A project for deploy minecraft client and server

 Only support Python >=2.7, <4

 Require Java Runtime Environment Configured!

-# Support Minecraft Client Version
+# Supported Minecraft Client Version

 - support all version client version

-- you should make sure the server version is the same as client version.
+- you should make sure the version of the minecraft server that you will connect the same as client.

 - This Program has been uploaded into PyPI